Fighter178/FakeCursor/README.md

 /*Ex:*/console.log(e)
 })
 ```
 Note: the isTrusted property will be false, as it is a custom event, but I'm sure you could capture the real click event and check if a v-click event was fired on it.
+The mouseover, mousedown, mouseup events are not supported currently.